 Once you’ve done all that you’re going to see the numbers you need in the “Impr.” (for “Impressions”) column.
 Since Google is reporting to you all of the times where your add will show up for a search, and if you have set your bid high enough to outbid everyone else, theoretically you should show up for the sum total of all searches.

-In accounts where I still have keyword search volume data in the keyword suggestions tool, as before, and I compare this to what I get from the plan forecasts I can see that they roughly parallel each other.
-Although impressions is not exactly the same data as “Average Monthly Searches,” it’s close enough that I consider it possible to use impressions as a surrogate for average monthly searches.
+In accounts where I still have keyword search volume data in the keyword suggestions tool, as before, I can compare this to what I get from the plan forecasts and see that they roughly parallel each other.
+Although impressions is not exactly the same data as “Average monthly searches,” it’s close enough that I consider it possible to use impressions as a surrogate.
 Who knows, perhaps it’s even a better volume figure.

 This technique also works for those of you who are still getting the more precise numbers for average monthly searches, but have noticed how Google will give you the same volume for both the singular and plural forms of your keywords.
 The plan will reveal the differences between plurals and close variants.